justDabuK/emberwood-village/src/pages/spells/cureWounds.md

 ---
 layout: ../../layouts/SpellLayout.astro
-title: 'Cure Wounds'
+title: "Cure Wounds"
 level: 1
-school: 'Evocation'
+school: "Evocation"
-castingTime: '1 action'
+castingTime: "1 action"
-range: 'Touch'
+range: "Touch"
-components: 'V, S'
+components: "V, S"
-duration: 'Instantaneous'
+duration: "Instantaneous"
 ---

 A creature you touch regains a number of hit points equal to 1d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.